-High-intensity indoor training is fun and improve your fitness.
+High-intensity indoor training is fun and improves your fitness.
 The 2PEAK Training Program not only gets you safely through the winter but also makes you stronger and more versatile.

 Indoor Training in Endurance Sports